DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

 <br>
 - The optimal number of clusters is often chosen as the value of k at the elbow point.
 And fromt eh above graph, it is clear that number of optimal clusters i.e k=3
 - K-mean clustering algorithm is used to create a cluster of customers, and the algorithm clustered the data, labeling them 0, 1, and 2.
-- Separate data frame for each cluster is created where the data frame Low value' represents cluster 0, Mid value represents cluster 0, and the high value represents cluster 2.
+A separate data frame for each cluster is created where the data frame Low value' represents cluster 0, Mid value represents cluster 0, and the high value represents cluster 2.
 <p align="center">
   <img src="https://github.com/DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/blob/main/assets//rfm_cluster_for_method_2.png" alt="category-2" width="auto" height="300">
 </p>